bkuhlmann/auther/README.md

 **IMPORTANT**: The encrypted secret, login, and password credentials used in the `.env` setup above must be re-encrypted before deploying to production!
 To encrypt/decrypt account credentials, launch a rails console and run the following:

     # Best if more than 150 characters and gibberish to read.
-Must be the same as defined in auther settings.
+Must be equal to what is defined in the `auther_settings`.
     cipher = Auther::Cipher.new "vuKrwD9XWoYuv@s99?tR(9VqryiL,KV{W7wFnejUa4QcVBP+D{2rD4JfuD(mXgA=$tNK4Pfn#NeGs3o3TZ3CqNc^Qb"

     # Do this to encrypt an unecrypted value.